 So in addition to your content, you must be careful with all the other components of your post.
 Let’s talk about each of them.

-7) Comments: What do people usually say?
+7) Comments: What do people usually say on Linkedin feed?

 Most of the time, people take the easy way out and include generic comments (“Great post!”).
 This type of comment happens in real life, but not repeatedly, and should be used with caution.